-The spectacular Howe Sound is an inlet off the Strait of Georgia.
+The Howe Sound fjord is a dramatic waterway branching north from the Strait of Georgia.
 Banked by large mountains and dotted with tiny islands the Howe Sound is a paradise popular for sea kayaking, sailing, paddleboarding, fishing, and kiteboarding and, more recently, wildlife spotting.

 Composed of a network of fjords, islands and surrounding mainland communities, this region hosts some of the most spectacular scenery in the world.
 Fjord’s are typically found in Scandinavia, but we’re privileged to have the world’s most southerly fjord right here in BC.

 According to National Geographic a fjord is: “a long, deep, narrow body of water that reaches far inland.”

 The Howe Sound is in British Columbia, Canada, and is an area that runs from Lighthouse Park near Vancouver, up the eastern coastline of the fjord, past the northern border of Squamish and Paradise Valley, and back down the western coastline to Gibsons and the Sunshine Coast.
 From beginning to end, the Howe Sound extends for 42km from West Vancouver northwards to Squamish, within the traditional territory of the Coast Salish First Nations.